a thumbnail with a cartoon blue saltwater fish in the center and the words below it saying saltwater fish disease causes symptoms and treatment

 This one’s crystal clear – better to play it safe and have a few fish than to overcrowd the tank.

-7. Add Fish Slowly
+7. Introduce Fish Slowly

 Here’s the deal: don’t rush out and grab a bunch of fish in one go, then plop them into your tank pronto.
 Take it easy.
 Loading up your tank with too many fish at once can send your water chemistry on a rollercoaster ride, and your trusty biological filter might get overwhelmed.